 For example, if you choose a website template that was best for brands that are a bit wild and bold.
-But your ideal customers are minimalist, they might feel like oh this brand is not for me.
+But your ideal customers are minimalist, they will feel a brand disconnect.

 There are so many design elements that play a role in connecting your customers with your brand.

-I’m going to admit that if I see certain fonts in a brand it’s a turn off for me.
+I’m going to admit that if I see certain fonts in a brand’s image it’s a turn-off for me.
 Since I come from a fashion background, I am usually attracted to classic fonts.
 They are easy to read and not overwhelming.

 Some brands love handwritten or script fonts which can be fine if they are placed well together.

 Each business is going to have different conversion rate needs so really take a look at the information you have on hand.
 Then use it to help you make smart business decisions.

 Ready to create a conversion-focused experience for your online store?
 I have you covered.
 The Elevated Shop Experience includes a conversion strategy to help you accelerate your growth.
 Inquire about the experience to get more details!